tscanlin/developers.optimizely.com/src/content/data/export/index.md

 ### Status File

 A status file will be provided to track the success or failure of that day's experiment event files.
 This file is named `status.yaml` and is included in the daily folder per project.
 The format contains: `failed_exports`, `successful_exports`, and a timestamp in UTC seconds since epoch.
+View a <b>sample YAML <a href="/data/sample-status.yaml">file</a>.</b>

 ### Web Data Dictionary